 To provide the best protection against the HPV, 2 doses of the vaccine need to be administered.

-Only grade 4 learners whose parents and caregivers signed consent forms can receive the HPV vaccinations.
+Up until 2019, only Grade 4 learners whose parents and caregivers signed consent forms received the HPV vaccinations.

 The first round of the campaign took place during February and March 2020.
 The second round of the campaign will be from 11 August until 18 September 2020.

 Why is the HPV vaccination necessary?